mendicant-original/s9-e2/README.md

 - To get credit for this assignment, your game must at least implement a single player mode which fully demonstrates the game setup and the different actions that can take place on a turn.

+## Submission Guidelines

+If you plan to work on this exercise, you should fork this repository and push code early and often during the course.
+The course guidelines PDF explains the submission process in detail, but please contact an instructor if you have any questions.